simeononsecurity/simeononsecurity.ch/content/other/helium-discord-alerts/index.md

 ---
-title: "Setting up HDS - Hotspot Discord Status tool"
+title: "Setting up HDS: Helium Hotspot Activity and Reward Notifications on Discord"
 draft: false
 toc: true
-description: "Get Helium hotspot activity and reward notifications sent directly to your Discord channel with the Hotspot Discord Status (HDS) tool.
-The setup requires basic Linux knowledge, an Ubuntu VPS or Ubuntu VM, and a Helium Miner.
-The article provides step-by-step instructions on how to create the required Discord webhook, find the Helium hotspot name and address, install the required software, and set up a cron job.
-The article also includes a test to ensure your configuration is working properly.
-Keep track of your Helium blockchain rewards in real-time with HDS."
+date: 2022-02-27
+description: "Learn how to set up HDS, a tool that sends Helium hotspot activity and reward notifications to your Discord channel, with this step-by-step guide."
 tags: ['Helium Miner Discord Notifications', 'Discord', 'Discord Notifications', 'Helium Notifications', 'Helium Miner', 'HNT', 'Helium Blockchain', 'Virtual Private Server', 'Cron', 'Cron Jobs']
+cover: "A_3D_animated_art_style_image_of_a_computer_screen_display.png"
+coverAlt: "A 3D animated art style image of a computer screen displaying a Helium hotspot dashboard with notifications popping up on the screen.
+The image is surrounded by icons representing Linux, Ubuntu, VPS, VM, and Git. "
+coverCaption: ""
+useRelativeCover: true
 ---

 # Setting up HDS - Hotspot Discord Status tool